 North Satellite Modernization

-The North Sea-Tac Airport Renovation is an unprecedented working arrangement between the Port of Seattle and Alaska Airlines with the goal to better serve passengers.
-The 40-year-old north satellite has seen only limited upgrades during its lifetime and is in need of modernization, renewal, and replacement of many of its basic systems.
-Learn more.
+The North Satellite Modernization is an unprecedented working arrangement between the Port of Seattle and Alaska Airlines with the goal to better serve passengers.
+The 46-year-old facility has seen only limited upgrades during its lifetime and is in need of modernization, renewal, and replacement of many of its basic systems.

 International Arrivals Facility

-This project will bring an expanded International Arrivals Facility (IAF) to Seattle-Tacoma International Airport.
-The IAF, the most complex capital development program in the history of the 69-year old airport, will significantly improve the arrival process for international passengers without adding new gates.
+This program will bring an expanded International Arrivals Facility (IAF) to Seattle-Tacoma International Airport.
+The IAF, the most complex capital development program in the history of the 69-year-old airport, will significantly improve the arrival process for international passengers without adding new gates.
 This facility will focus resources to progress the Port’s Century Agenda strategy of doubling the number of international flights and destinations over 25 years.

 Central Terminal Renovation

 This nearly $17 million project will add 10,000 square feet of shops and restaurants to the Central Terminal.
-It will it be ADA compliant making it accessible to all travelers and the renovation will accommodate the demand for dining and retail space at Sea-Tac Airport.
+The renovation will include ADA accessibility improvements and accommodate the demand for dining and retail space at SEA.
 A second-floor mezzanine accessible by two elevators will allow more retail opportunities as well as seating with unmatched vistas.
-When completed, the Central Terminal will feature charging stations for all your electronics, more family-friendly seating and modernized heating and cooling systems.
+When complete, the Central Terminal will feature charging stations for all your electronics, more family-friendly seating, and modernized heating and cooling systems.

 Baggage Handling System Optimization

-In collaboration with the Transportation Security Administration (TSA), the Port of Seattle will begin construction of an optimized outbound baggage handling system (BHS) at Seattle-Tacoma International Airport.
+In collaboration with the Transportation Security Administration (TSA), the Port will begin construction of an optimized outbound baggage handling system (BHS) at SEA.
 The new system will replace the aging conveyor system now in place and allow the airport to meet current and future growth.

 Sustainable Airport Master Plan (SAMP)